 The policy includes a new requirement for monographs, book chapters and edited collections published from the 1st January 2024 to be made open access.
 This is either the final Version of Record or the Author's Accepted Manuscript (AAM) which should be made available via an online publication platform, publishers' website, or institutional/subject repository within 12 months of publication.
 A Creative Commons Attribution (CC BY) licence is preferred for the open access version to maximise opportunities for sharing and reuse.
 The open access version should include, where possible, any images, illustrations, tables and other supporting content.

 UKRI will be providing dedicated funding to support open access monographs, book chapters and edited collections.
 Funding will be provided via a centralised fund held by UKRI that will be applied for.
 Publication costs for monographs, book chapters and edited collections can continue to be included in research grant applications.
-UKRI will provide updated guidance by the end of 2022.
+UKRI will provide updated guidance in March 2023.

 The full policy with a list of frequently asked questions can be found on the UKRI open access policy webpage.